Providers may apply for STARS recognition in four areas:

 - Interaction with and overall support of children, families, and communities;

 - How thoroughly providers assess what they do and plan for improvements; and

 - The strength of the program’s operating policies and business practices.

 One-star programs are programs that have a full license based on the appropriate child care licensing regulations.

 Two-star programs (1 - 4 points) are making a commitment to strengthen their practices.
 They may have made some progress in many areas or more progress in one or two areas.

-Four-star programs (9 -11 points) are established programs that have met several standards of quality in all five areas.
+Four-star programs (9 -11 points) are established programs that have met several standards of quality in all four areas.
 Many four-star programs are also nationally accredited.

-Five-star programs (12-14 points) are outstanding in all five areas.
+Five-star programs (12-14 points) are outstanding in all four areas.
 Many five-star programs are also nationally accredited.